 The three goals of Framing the Global are:

 - to identify, explore, and integrate new interdisciplinary perspectives for the study of global issues

 - to promote and advance research on globalization, global studies, and transnational phenomena

 - to facilitate the publication by Indiana University Press of innovative work generated by this research

-The program’s goals will be achieved through four major components:
+The program’s goals are being achieved through four major components:

-- a working group of scholars and practitioners who will generate and apply new integrative approaches to Global Studies and prepare essays and book manuscripts
+- a working group of scholars and practitioners who have and will continue to generate and apply new integrative approaches to Global Studies and prepare essays and book manuscripts

-- a program of visiting scholars/lecturers who will give public lectures at Indiana University, meet with classes, consult with the working group, and prepare book manuscripts based on their lectures
+- a program of visiting scholars/lecturers who have given public lectures at Indiana University, meeting with classes, and consulting with the working group

-- an international conference to present and assess the findings of the working group
+- an international conference that presented and assessed the findings of the working group

-- a book series in Global Research Studies to be published by Indiana University Press
+- a book series in Global Research Studies published by Indiana University Press